Whether you see it growing on the wall or catch a whiff of its musty smell, mold exposure may be contributing to your ongoing health concerns.

 - Musty, mildewy smells, especially after an area gets wet.

-Functional Medicine Labs to Test for Mold Toxicity Patients
+Functional Medicine Labs to Test for Mold Exposure

-The following tests can be ordered by functional medicine practitioners to identify mold toxicity:
+The following tests can be ordered by functional medicine practitioners to help identify mold exposure:

 Inflammation

-If mold toxicity is an issue, then inflammation will be a factor, too.
-When mycotoxins are prevalent indoors, they can act as pro-inflammatory mediators, thus leading to the disease process (especially respiratory diseases).
+If mold exposure is a concern, then inflammation may be a factor, too.
+When mycotoxins are prevalent indoors, they can act as pro-inflammatory mediators, potentially leading to health issues (especially respiratory concerns).

-According to reports from the US Government Accountability Office and the World Health Organization, increased levels of cytokines (interleukins and C4a, in particular) are connected to mold toxicity.
+According to reports from the US Government Accountability Office and the World Health Organization, increased levels of cytokines (interleukins and C4a, in particular) may be connected to mold exposure.

 Mycotoxin Test

-The best way to test for mold toxicity is to look for mycotoxins in the urine.
+One way to assess mold exposure is to look for mycotoxins in the urine.
 Great Plains Laboratory, and RealTime Laboratories all provide urine lab tests to screen for the presence of mold toxins within the body.

 Sign up free to order mycotoxin tests! 🧪